zhangy72/SALT/README.md

 Version
 ===================
-This software was last updated 7/15/2014.
+This software was last updated 9/17/2014.

 Questions, comments, suggestions, etc?
 Send emails to nick.zhangyuan@gmail.com

 Installation
 ===================
-1. Untar the source file called "SALT.tar.gz".
-2. g++ compiler is required in your Unix system.
+1. g++ compiler is required in your Unix system.
 To install SALT, run the Makeme file using the following command: make
-3. HMMER (http://hmmer.janelia.org/) should be installed.
+2. HMMER (http://hmmer.janelia.org/) should be installed.
 The bin file hmmsearch should be in the path.
-4. Python version 2.5 or later is needed.
+3. Python version 2.5 or later is needed.
-5. Python libraries of NetworkX (http://networkx.lanl.gov/) and Biopython (http://biopython.org/wiki/Main_Page) should be installed.
+4. Python libraries of NetworkX (http://networkx.lanl.gov/) and Biopython (http://biopython.org/wiki/Main_Page) should be installed.

 Run SATL
 ===================